matjin/infersharp-extension/README.md

 *Automatic Setup Failure*

-Automatic setup may fail, particularly if your version of Windows is too old.
+Automatic setup may fail, particularly if your version of Windows is too old or virtualization is not turned on.
 In this case, please try to run [manual](https://docs.microsoft.com/en-us/windows/wsl/install-manual) installation of WSL and set Ubuntu 20.04 as the default distribution via the -s flag.

 After setup, please execute the following commands from Powershell (particularly note the rename of the binary folder to the correct version):